Marinated Fresh Mozzarella with Herbs

 Cauliflower Rice with Basil, Parmesan, and Pine Nuts ~ Kalyn’s Kitchen

-- 1 lb. fresh mozzarella pearls (or use any type of fresh mozzarella and cut into bite-sized pieces, see notes)
+- 1 lb. fresh mozzarella pearls (see notes)

 - 1/2 cup olive oil